Lionel Long: Return to music

-Final albums

 In 1970, Lionel Long released one more album on the EMI Columbia label, Close Up, before signing with RCA and releasing four folk music albums, The Man From Snowy River, Australia!
 Australia!, Brandied Plums and The Best of Lionel Long.
 He also released several singles on RCA.

 Lionel Long re-signed with EMI in 1980 and released his final album, High, Wild and Handsome, which featured guitarist Tommy Emmanuel, a version of "Let It Be" by the Beatles and the well-known Kermit the Frog song "Rainbow Connection".

 Lionel also displayed visual artistic talents, producing illustrations for several books and guides.

 Lionel performed his music well into the 1980s, appearing at the Sydney Opera House in 1987 and travelling to Nashville, Tennessee, to work with the LeGarde Twins on various recording deals.

-Television
+Television and film

-During the 1960s, Long's profile was boosted by appearances on many TV shows, including the Channel 9 music program Bandstand.
+During the 1960s, Long's profile was boosted by appearances on multiple TV shows, including the Channel 9 music program Bandstand.
 In 1962, the rocker Johnny O'Keefe suffered a breakdown after disagreements with the producers of his Johnny O'Keefe Show.
-While O'Keefe convalesced, Long took over as host of the show, retitled Sing, Sing, Sing, for a year.
+While O'Keefe convalesced, Long took over as host of the show for a year which was retitled Sing, Sing, Sing.
 Soon after O'Keefe returned to host the show in early 1963, Long's popularity was so strong that he was given his own TV program titled Music Time, which aired for a year.
 Around this time, Long married Carole Newgrosh.

 In 1964, Long released another LP, this time not entirely Australian folk songs, Songs of the Sea.
-This album was dedicated to his early memories of fishing off the coast of New South Wales near Port Macquarie and his boyhood adventure of trying to sail from Sydney to Newcastle (130km) in a rubber dinghy at the age of 10.
+This album was dedicated to his early memories of fishing off the coast of New South Wales near Port Macquarie and his boyhood adventure of trying to sail from Sydney to Newcastle (130 km) in a rubber dinghy at the age of 10.
 Lionel was a keen sailor, having owned boats and spent much time sailing and fishing with friends, many of whom were famous recording artists in their own right.

 Long appeared on TV again on 1 August 1964, as one of the stars of This Is It, a show to inaugurate Channel 0, the for-running of Network 10, Melbourne's third commercial TV station.

 Long was also an acting teacher in the early 1980s for children and teenagers, who worked from firstly a church hall in Bankstown, New South Wales, with actress Erica Watson (who was later featured in the miniseries The Day of the Roses played by Gigi Edgley) as his assistant coach.
 The acting class featured in Simon Townsend's Wonder World, interviewed by Sheridan Jobbins, in late 1982.